Sunday, February 07, 2016

 Milda Vitartaite plays Mario Davidovsky Synchronisms N 6 (for piano and electronic sound, Youtube);

-Code Morel & One Hundred Forty Nine Inches (montage A/Z);
+Code Morel & One Hundred Forty Nine Inches (montage A/Z) [I took this video out of Youtube, because I wanted to change it];

 "In one of its innumerable forms music is a powerful drug, partly stimulant and partly narcotic, but wholly alterative."